 Personal injury lawyers, like the experienced attorneys at Breaux Law Firm, help with personal injury cases that stem from all sorts of accidents, like those involving automobiles, motorcycles, boats, animal bites, product liability, and medical malpractice.
 They are also experienced when it comes to job-related accidents, wrongful death, slip and fall accidents, and maritime or offshore accidents.

 The amount of money awarded in a settlement varies greatly and depends on many different factors.
-The initial amount demanded will be determined by you and your lawyer, and the amount will shift depending on negotiations and “final offers” before both parties come to an agreed-upon amount.
+The initial amount demanded will be determined by you and your lawyer.
+The amount will shift depending on negotiations and “final offers” before both parties come to an agreed-upon amount.

 Your claim will be accepted or rejected by the insurance company.
 The insurer will provide an approval or denial letter.
 If your claim is approved, the insurance company agrees to provide compensation for your damages.